ltcmelo/uaiso/README.md

 # Uaiso

-Uaiso is a parsing infrastructure that provides a unifying AST (Abstract Syntax Interface) and semantic services across programming languages.
+Uaiso is a parsing infrastructure that provides a unifying AST (Abstract Syntax Tree) and semantic services across programming languages.
 Ideally it can be used to:

 * Produce code completion on IDEs/text editors
 * Perform static analysis on programs